dascentral/dotfiles/settings/Settings.md

 * Preferences > Calendar > Set work starts to "8:00am"
 * Preferences > Calendar > Set work ends to "7:00pm"

+### Fonts

+I like using Microsoft's "Calibri" font within Evernote.
+Microsoft packages its application fonts within the applications themselves.
+They are not available by default to other macOS applications and will need to be added manually to Font Book.
+You can find the font files within the application package.

+* Browse to `/Applications`
+* Right click on `Microsoft Word.app` and click "Show Package Contents"
+* Browse to `/Contents/Resources/DFonts`